 Trudeau even went as far to say that that returning ISIS members could serve as “powerful” voices in Canada.
 Seriously.

-One of those returned ISIS fighters now goes to university in the Toronto area, despite openly admitted his ghastly war crimes to a New York Times podcast.
+One of those returned ISIS fighters now goes to university in the Toronto area, despite openly admitting his ghastly war crimes to a New York Times podcast.

 Given Justin Trudeau’s soft approach to terrorism, it’s worth examining how our closest allies deal with their citizens who defect to ISIS: